 Code written for SEE machines are excluded from the FIPS 140-2 validation.
 The validation shows that there is a secure interface between the cryptographic core and the SEE machine, and that a malicious SEE machine cannot gain access to objects protected by the cryptographic core.

-To comply with FIPS 140-2 level 3 roles and services and key management
+To comply with FIPS 140-2 level 3

 The nCipher enabled application must perform the following services, for more information refer to the nCipher Security Officer's Guide and Technical Reference Manual.

 To initialise a module